A long time ago...

 The present-day coastline is therefore a snapshot.
 Natural phenomena and human interventions have caused continuous changes to the coastal landscape over the past millennia.
 This will be no different in the coming decades, on the contrary: climate change and more rapidly rising sea levels will impact the appearance of the coast.
 The precarious future of this fragile landscape makes it necessary to thoroughly understand the interaction between man and nature in the past.

-In this summary video, the VUB (Multidisciplinary Archaeological Research Institute) and VLIZ (Seascapes Past and Future) outline the historical context of the Testerep peninsula, explain the scientific research conducted in previous studies and indicate the research objectives of the project.
+In this summary video, archaeologists from VUB (AMGC - Archaeology, Environmental Changes and Geo-Chemistry Research Group) and marine geologists from VLIZ (Seascapes Past and Future) outline the historical context of the Testerep peninsula's evolution, explain the scientific research conducted in previous studies and indicate the research objectives of the project.
 (The video is only available in Dutch).